jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 # Examples

-With these three following examples you will see:
+These three examples are made to show you:

 - How to use the modal using different navigators
 - How to avoid using the Modal from React Native